Afghan team due in Pakistan to discuss reviving Taliban peace talks

 "Our priority of course is reconciliation," National Security Adviser Sartaj Aziz told reporters.

-The Afghan delegation will be led by Foreign Minister Salahuddin Rabbani and include National Security Adviser Hanif Atmar, acting Defense Minister Masoom Stanikzai and intelligence chief Rahmatullah Nabil.
+The Afghan delegation will be led by Foreign Minister Salahuddin Rabbani and include National Security Adviser Hanif Atmar, acting Defence Minister Masoom Stanikzai and intelligence chief Rahmatullah Nabil.

 Aziz told reporters that he understood Ghani's anger, and hoped to remove any "misunderstandings" during the talks.